Timothy-Liu/csharplang/spec_cn/introduction.md

 }
 ```

-#### Constructors
+#### Constructors | 构造器

 C# supports both instance and static constructors.
 An ***instance constructor*** is a member that implements the actions required to initialize an instance of a class.
 A ***static constructor*** is a member that implements the actions required to initialize a class itself when it is first loaded.

 A constructor is declared like a method with no return type and the same name as the containing class.
 If a constructor declaration includes a `static` modifier, it declares a static constructor.
 Otherwise, it declares an instance constructor.

 Instance constructors can be overloaded.
-For example, the `List<T>
-` class declares two instance constructors, one with no parameters and one that takes an `int` parameter.
+For example, the `List<T>` class declares two instance constructors, one with no parameters and one that takes an `int` parameter.
 Instance constructors are invoked using the `new` operator.
-The following statements allocate two `List<string>
-` instances using each of the constructors of the `List` class.
+The following statements allocate two `List<string>` instances using each of the constructors of the `List` class.

 ```csharp
 List<string> list1 = new List<string>();